pmem/pmdk/doc/libpmemlog/libpmemlog.7.md

 added after version 1.0 will contain the text *introduced in version x.y* in the section of this manual describing the feature.

-When the version check performed by !pmemlog_check_version is successful, the return value is NULL.
-Otherwise the return value is a static string describing the reason for failing the version check.
-The string returned by !pmemlog_check_version must not be modified or freed.
+On success, _UW(pmemobj_check_version) returns NULL.
+Otherwise, the return value is a static string describing the reason the version check failed.
+The string returned by _UW(pmemobj_check_version) must not be modified or freed.

 # MANAGING LIBRARY BEHAVIOR #

-The library entry points described in this section are less commonly used than the previous sections.

 The **pmemlog_set_funcs**() function allows an application to override memory allocation calls used internally by **libpmemlog**.